coder/docs/admin/access-control/organizations.md

 description: Learn how to manage organizations within Coder.
 ---

 Organizations are groups that tie together users, workspaces, and images.
-All of your images and workspaces must be assigned to a specific organization.
+You must assign all of your images and workspaces to a specific organization.
 An end-user can only access images that are assigned to the same organization they are.